mu-ni/memo/bq/14principles.md

   Because our goals are the same, and I am sure we will reach an agreement on at least one point We should start from this point and try to reach the final agreement

-- A piece of critical批评 feedback I received from the others Actually no
-  But not satisfied with my self, sometime hard to say no, should improve

 14. Deliver Results（按时交付高质量产品，遇到挫折挺身而出，对产品有追求，不满足于现状）
 Leaders focus on the key inputs for their business and deliver them with the right quality and in a timely fashion.
 Despite setbacks, they rise to the occasion and never settle.
-- Tell me about a time where you overcame an obstacle and delivered results./Obstacles met during a project parquet, totally new to it, information limited, not much information from internet more time to research in advance, read source code connect blog author via email, ask questions, communication is inefficient finally, using parquet in our project succeed, improve performace

 - What is the most difficult situation you have ever faced in your life?
 How did you handle it? to be honest, I don't have real difficult situation in my life, but confused situation before my graduation 4 years ago.
 Not sure working in paris or BJ